johncmunson/weekend-challenge/README.md

 ### Weekend Challenge

 ##### Description:
-Build a simple todo application that interacts with a NodeJS JSON-RPC 2.0 API.
+Build a simple todo application that interacts with the provided NodeJS API.
 The application can be as simple or feature rich as you want.

 ##### Requirements:
 - Must use a modern frontend framework or language